-Blueprint NC ,a 501(c)(3), has a some explaining to do after the Charlotte Observer ran an article last night detailing the group’s attack strategy via a leaked memo.
+Blueprint NC, a 501(c)(3), has some explaining to do after the Charlotte Observer ran an article last night detailing the group’s attack strategy via a leaked memo.
 The headline in the Charlotte Observer last night reads: Leaked memo outlines liberal attack plan on McCrory, N.C.
 Republicans

 The article begins: